 - 2 bunches kale

-Drain the water and re fill it again with just fresh water
+- Drain the water and re-fill it again with water.

-Pop the lid on your salad spinner and start spinning the kale dry.
-I empty the bowl a couple of times to see how much water remains.
+- Pop the lid on your salad spinner and start spinning the kale dry.
+Empty the bowl a couple of times to see how much water remains.
 You want it dry as possible.
 I usually spin and empty a couple of times.

-Line a large ziploc bag with a clean dish cloth, stuff the freshly spun dry kale inside then top it with another clean dish cloth.
-This helps to draw out any moisture and keeps the greens crisp for a good 3-5 days.
-The key is to get as most of the air out as possible, seal the bag and store it in your crisper.
+- Line a large Ziploc or reusable produce bag with a clean dish cloth.
+Stuff the freshly spun dry kale inside then top it with another clean dish cloth.
+This helps to draw out any moisture and keeps the greens crisp.
+The key is to

 Another option: